When would I consider a secured loan?

 Tip: You can check your credit report for free with Experian, TransUnion and Equifax.
-You can also check your Equifax report for free (for life) through CredAbility.
+You can also check your Equifax report for free (for life) through our member-only platform, CredAbility.
 This will give you a good idea of what lenders can see when you apply.

 What are the alternatives to a secured loan?

 Taking out a secured loan is a huge financial decision.
 It’s important that you consider the alternatives to a secured loan in order to make the best choice for you.
 Other options you may want to look into include:

 1. Personal loan